sujalgm/jumbled_video_challenge/README.md

 This produced a clear visual “map” of how each frame relates to its neighbors.

-5. Step 4: Verifying the Matrix
+**5. Step 4: Verifying the Matrix**

 Before using the matrix, I verified its integrity with verify_matrix.py, which:

     Checks the matrix shape and numeric range.

     Confirms it is symmetric.

     Ensures diagonal entries are zero (each frame identical to itself).

     This verification helped catch inconsistencies early and guaranteed that the reconstruction stage started with clean data.

-6. Step 5: Reconstructing the Video
+**6. Step 5: Reconstructing the Video**

 Reconstructing the sequence required choosing an ordering algorithm that balances accuracy and speed.
 I evaluated several: